momoshiki1/CV-MOS/README.md

 # CV-MOS
- Cross-View Model for Motion Segmentation
+ A Cross-View Model for Motion Segmentation